Farm workplace policies

 - provide the framework for business planning.

-Work through these 6 steps to help ensure that your farm workplace policies are successfully introduced and implemented - download developing farm workplace policies
+Work through these six steps to help ensure your farm workplace policies are successfully introduced and implemented – download developing farm workplace policies

 You may also want to include policies for smoking; internet, email and mobile phone use; or children on farms

 Read Workplace Policies & Procedures for information on other policies – such as leave, a code of conduct (also go to Recruitment), dress standard, internet and email use.
-You can also create safety protocols for your standard operating procedures using the Safety Protocols template
+You can also create standard operating procedures – see the sections within the Farm Safety Manual for more information.

 It’s a good idea in this tech-savvy age to have a social media policy.
 Employees, contractors and sub-contractors need to know that making comments on social media about their employer and their workplace – even if they don’t name names – can be against the terms of their employment contract.
 Employees should not say or do anything on social media that: